 Do What You Want

 One of our key first time cruise tips is to relax and do just what you want (this applies to solo cruisers too!).
-You’ll never be able to do everything on the ship, so don’t try.
-Do what you want when you want.
+You’ll never be able to do everything on the cruise ship, so don’t try.
+If it is your first time on a cruise, you should do what you want when you want.
 It’s your vacation!

 Cruise ships are essentially floating bars.
 There’s a tendency to get drinks each time the bartender or pool waiter comes by.
 Those drink costs add up…a lot.
 Many first time cruise travelers get caught off-guard by the bill they rack up.

 The cruise companies are wise to this and offer beverage packages.
 You pay a fixed price for sodas or beer or wine or mixed cocktails and you know your costs for the trip.
-We’ve often found that the alcohol packages aren’t a great value for the simple fact that you’re often not on the boat during the day because you’re in port.
+We’ve often found that the alcohol packages aren’t a great value for the simple fact that you’re often not on the boat during the day because you’re in port (and you are paying for the beverage package every single day of the trip).
 Think carefully about your drinking habits and whether this is a value to you.

 Alcohol from Port